I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

-As the name suggests, Degrease from Maple Holistics is one of the most popular drugstore shampoos for oily hair that helps tackles dirty scalp and leave it fresh and dry in one wash.
-Suitable for all hair types, this sulfate-free formula contains some nice essential oil like Rosemary oil, Jojoba oil, Lemon oil, and basil oil that can nourishes your hair but also gets rid of excessive oil and grim naturally without drying your scalp.
+As the name suggests, Degrease from Maple Holistics is one of the most popular drugstore shampoos for oily hair that helps tackle a dirty scalp and leave it fresh and dry in one wash.
+Suitable for all hair types, this sulfate-free formula contains some nice essential oil like Rosemary oil, Jojoba oil, Lemon oil, and basil oil that can nourish your hair but also gets rid of excessive oil and grim naturally without drying your scalp.

 Pro Tip: To clean your hair properly, it is always advised to shampoo twice, once to clean all the dirt and oil, and another to completely get rid of them.
 This also allows you to extend the life of your fresh dry hair, meaning you will not have to wash your hair every other day.

 No doubt, this is one of the best drugstore shampoos for oily hair and my personal favorite.
 Every oz of this shampoo works for oily hair.
 With all the goodness of Apple cider vinegar and oats, this shampoo stands true to its claims of clarifying the scalp and adding shine and volume to dull hair.

 It helps clean out the scalp with the help of ACV (apple cider vinegar) and restores a healthy pH balance in the scalp.
 And oats help soothe the scalp and keep it well-hydrated (not greasy) all the time.

 I have always loved Aveeno for doing its best with natural ingredients.
 This shampoo is not disappointing since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.